decodebiology/TransExtract_betaV1.2/README.md

 Run config script:
-The comments with two hashes '##' means the input from USER ./run_transition.sh
+The comments with two hashes '##' means the input from USER ./config.sh

 Scripts overflow:

-accessTransition.pl --> Transitions_extraction.pl --> run_transition.pl
+accessTransition.pl --> Transitions_extraction.pl --> config.sh

 INPUT: This supports output VCF file from Freebayes or Other programs.